-Amina Elbendary is an associate professor (tenured) and chair of Arab and Islamic civilizations at The American University in Cairo, where she teaches courses on early and medieval Islamic history, Muslim political thought and social and cultural history of the Arab Muslim world since 2009.
-Her publications include a monograph, Crowds and Sultans: Urban Protest in Late Medieval Egypt and Syria.
+Her publications include the monograph Crowds and Sultans: Urban Protest in Late Medieval Egypt and Syria (AUC Press).
 The book explores reports of urban protest and dissent in the cities of Egypt and Syria under the late Mamluk and early Ottoman regimes, and analyzes both the historiography of protest and the intricacies of urban politics in the late medieval period.
+She is also the co-author, with Dalia Said Mostafa, of The Egyptian Coffeehouse: Culture, Politics and Urban Space (I.B.
+Tauris).
 She is currently working on a research project related to popularization and late medieval historiography.

-She is co-organizer of the annual history seminar at the Department of Arab and Islamic Civilizations, a yearly event that brings together young scholars of Egypt and the Arab world around a chosen theme.
-Since 2003, she has been a member of the board of trustees of the Women and Memory Forum, an independent research center that focuses on the study of women and gender in Arab cultural history.
-She is also an associate scholar of the Skilliter Center for Ottoman Studies, Newnham College, University of Cambridge and a member of the editorial board of the Turkish Historical Review (Brill) and Cairo Papers in Social Sciences (AUC Press).
+She is co-organizer of the annual history seminar at the Department of Arab and Islamic Civilizations, a yearly event that brings together scholars of Egypt and the Arab world around a chosen theme.
+She is a member of the board of trustees of the Women and Memory Forum (WMF), an independent Egyptian research center that focuses on the study of women and gender in Arab cultural history.
+She is also an associate scholar of the Skilliter Center for Ottoman Studies, Newnham College, University of Cambridge and a member of the editorial board and co-book review editor of the Turkish Historical Review (Brill) and member of the editorial board of Cairo Papers in Social Sciences (AUC Press).
+She served on the jury of the Middle East Medievalists dissertation prize in 2020.
+She also serves on the editorial board of the series “Critical Approaches to Arabic Historiography”, recently launched by Edinburgh University press.

 - Crowds and Sultans: Urban Protest in Late Medieval Egypt and Syria (AUC Press, 2015).